MileHacker Logo

 • Attire: Casual dress is fine for sightseeing.
 Cover shoulders and knees when visiting churches.
 Smart casual for nicer dinners.

 • Photography: Generally permitted in public areas.
-Ask permission for close-up pictures of people.
-Avoid at the time of holy services.
+Ask before taking close-up-up shots of people.
+Avoid at the time of religious services.

 Important Phrases with pronunciation guides